Understanding the Mental Health Challenges of Undocumented Students

-The stressors associated with undocumented status negatively impact undocumented immigrants' mental health.
+The stressors associated with undocumented status can negatively impact undocumented immigrants' mental health.
 Many undocumented immigrants come to the U.S. in distress, which is only worsened by the challenges they face once in the country.

 Families with undocumented members often live in the shadows.
 These families experience a lack of safety and fear of removal, even when doing everyday things like going shopping or working.
 Living in constant fear can result in negative mental health outcomes and maladaptive coping strategies, including hypervigilance and difficulty regulating emotions.

-How Does Being Undocumented Impact Mental Health?
+How Does Being an Undocumented Immigrant Impact Mental Health?

-U.S. Customs and Immigration Enforcement (ICE) raids can also accentuate fear of removal.
+U.S. Customs and Immigration Enforcement (ICE) raids can also heighten fear of removal.
 Partnerships between ICE and state and local law enforcement agencies, for example, pose a significant threat to undocumented communities.
 These communities often face disproportionate policing because of their race, ethnicity, and socioeconomic status.

 Constant changes to immigration rules like the Deferred Action for Childhood Arrivals program can create confusion and increase vulnerability among undocumented immigrants.